Blue Ridge Mountains From Asheville

 Stop 4: Hike Black Balsam Knob

-Arguably THE most popular hike south of Asheville on the Blue Ridge Parkway is Black Balsam Knob.
-You’ll start off hiking through a collection of balsam fir trees until you eventually exit the forest coming to a ridgeline where you’ll hike over a grassy-covered 6,000 ft. mountain with 360-degree views.
+You’ll start by hiking through a collection of balsam fir trees until you eventually exit the forest and hike the remaining way along a ridgeline.
+At the end of the trail, you’ll traverse over a grassy-covered 6,000 ft. mountain, where you’ll be greeted with 360-degree views.

 Stop 5: Enjoy Picture Perfect Views From Devil’s Courthouse Overlook

-The last stop on your Blue Ridge Parkway 3 day itinerary is a short and mostly paved trail, a challenging half-mile climb to the top.
-Once at the top, you’ll be rewarded with vast panoramic mountain views of nearby peaks in the Pisgah National Forest, and vast views into South Carolina, Georgia, and Tennessee.
+Once at the top, you’ll be rewarded with panoramic mountain views of nearby peaks in the Pisgah National Forest and of South Carolina, Georgia, and Tennessee.

 Blue Ridge Parkway 3 Day Itinerary Map